ircdocs/wooooms/index.md

       groups of channels: standard channels which prefix is either '&', '#' or '+', and "safe channels" which prefix is '!'.

-'Safe channels' aren't... widely implemented these days.
+'Safe channels' aren't implemented these days.
 You can still find a couple networks out there that support them, but they're very few and far between.
 It's more appropriate to say that there are two groups of channels in regards to lifetimes:

-- Unregistered channels act as described in the **Standard Channels** (3.1) section, with the caveat listed below.
+- Unregistered channels act as described in the **Standard Channels** (3.1) section, with the caveats listed below.
 - Registered channels have long lifetimes, lasting longer than the life of the clients connected to it and usually longer than the life of the ircd itself (around 90-120 days is relatively common).

 See how ChanServ works for a better representation of channel lifetimes than I'm giving here.